 Long story short, your brand needs to distribute content on LinkedIn.
 Thoughtful and informative content has replaced antiquated hard-sell techniques.
 While these content ideas will get you started, the key to running a great LinkedIn company page is consistency.

 Get the most out of your content with these handy-dandy tips:

-Okay, your turn!
 How do you get the most out of YOUR LinkedIn Company Page?